bhyde/plot-window/README.md

 Need to plot some data from Common Lisp?
 This will solve your problem by making a pretty plot in your web browser, effectively using that browser as a display for your chart.
+It uses a cute Javascript plotting widget known as flot.
+But it can do much more; you can push arbitrary content to a webpage, and by using other Javascript widgets lots of other things are possible; including maps, rich text editors, syntax highlighting, etc. etc.

 First: load and run this:
 ```common-lisp